Forms (Discussion Drafts)

 3. Real Estate

 There are lots and lots of forms of deeds, notes and other conveyancing-related documents.
 The following will give you some idea.

-Numerous other important forms can be found on the Nevada Real Estate Division’s website.
+Numerous other important forms can be found on the Nevada Real Estate Division website.

 4.1 Business entity forms

-Check out the Nevada Secretary of State’s forms Website.
+Check out the Nevada Secretary of State’s Business Forms website.
 Secretary Cegavske has numerous forms, including corporate (articles of incorporation, initial list of officers, annual list of officers, etc), and similar forms for limited-liability companies, limited-liability partnerships, limited partnerships, and limited-liability limited partnerships, most of which can be downloaded.

 Here again Secretary Cegavske has posted some forms designed to help you register your trademark in Nevada.